Fifty Shades of Grey (film): Rating and censorship

 There was initial speculation that the film could receive an NC-17 rating in the United States.
 Studios typically steer away from the adults-only rating due to the impact the classification has on a film's commercial viability, with some theater chains refusing to exhibit NC-17-rated films.
 While screenwriter Marcel said she expected the film to be NC-17-rated, producer De Luca anticipated the less restrictive R rating.
 On January 5, 2015, the MPAA did give the film an R rating, basing its decision on "strong sexual content including dialogue, some unusual behavior and graphic nudity, and language."

 On January 30, in Australia, the film was rated MA15+ by the ACB for "strong sex scenes, sexual themes and nudity".
 On February 2, 2015, the British BBFC classified the film an 18 certificate, mentioning "strong sex".
 In Canada, Ontario, Manitoba, Alberta, and British Columbia, the film was rated at 18A by the OFRB, MFCB, AFR, and BCFCO, respectively, due to its "occasional upsetting or disturbing scenes, and partial or full nudity in a brief sexual situation."
 In Quebec, the Régie du cinéma rated the movie under the 16+ category for its eroticism.
 In France, the film earned a 12 rating.
 In Lebanon, the film earned an NC-21 rating.
 In Argentina, the Advisory Commission of Cinematographic Exhibition (the rating arm of the INCAA) rated the film SAM16/R. In Mexico, the film earned a C rating, which is equivalent to that no person under the age of 18 could enter to see the feature film for any reason.

 Anti-pornography watchdog group Morality in Media argued that the film's R rating "severely undermines the violent themes in the film and does not adequately inform parents and patrons of the film's content", and that the MPAA was encouraging sexual violence by letting the film by without an NC-17 rating.

 The film was scheduled for a February 12, 2015, release in Malaysia, but it was denied a certificate by the Malaysian Film Censorship Board (LPF) for its "unnatural" and "sadistic" content.
-The LPF chairman, Abdul Halim Abdul Hamid, said Fifty Shades was "more pornography than a movie."
+The LPF chairman, Abdul Halim Abdul Hamid, said Fifty Shades was "more pornography than a movie".
 The film was also banned in Indonesia, Kenya, Russia's North Caucasus, the United Arab Emirates (UAE), Papua New Guinea, Cambodia, and India.
 The film was released in Nigeria for a week, before being removed from cinemas by the National Film and Video Censors Board (NFVCB).
-Studios will not pursue a theatrical release in China.
+Studios decided against pursuing a theatrical release in China.

 The sex scenes were censored after protests from various religious groups in the Philippines, and as a result it is in limited release in that country with an R-18 rating from the MTRCB.
 A similarly cut version was released in Zimbabwe.

 Roughly 20 minutes were cut from the film for screening in Vietnam, leaving no sex scenes.
 The scene in which Ana is beaten with a belt is skipped entirely.